-- Completed mid-way through the placement by the student teacher intern, cooperating teacher and university supervisor as a plan for improvement and goal setting.
+- Completed mid-way through the placement by the student teacher intern, cooperating teacher and university supervisor online on Student Learning & Licensure as a plan for improvement and goal setting.
 It is not made available to sources outside of the School of Education. - Followed up by conferencing with the cooperating teacher and intern to seek mutual agreement on where the intern's current strengths and weaknesses are and to set goals for improvement.
-The purpose of this is to openly confer in order to indicate current level of performance and discuss areas of concern or needed improvements. - Questions about the intern's competence in unobserved areas and goals for the remainder of the placement should be discussed and decided at this time. - > The Intern's signature on the evaluation forms will now be replaced by their signature on the Student Teacher Intern Evaluation Confirmations Form. - All three forms will be part of the required final folder presented to the Program Director at the end of the placement and will be downloaded in VIA.
+The purpose of this is to openly confer in order to indicate current level of performance and discuss areas of concern or needed improvements. - Questions about the intern's competence in unobserved areas and goals for the remainder of the placement should be discussed and decided at this time. - The Intern's signature on the evaluation forms will now be replaced by their signature on the Student Teacher Intern Evaluation Confirmations Form. - > This evaluation must be completed in the Student Learning & Licensure system.

-3. Final Evaluation
+3. Final Danielson & EDA Evaluation

-- Completed within one week of the end of student teaching internship by the cooperating teacher(s) and the university supervisor. - The university supervisor must conference with the student teacher intern to review the documents before they are downloaded to VIA. - ➤ Both final evaluations will be part of the required final folder presented to the Program Director at the end of the placement.
-These forms will be part of the permanent record of the student teacher and, thus, can be shared with outside agencies upon request.
+- Completed within one week of the end of student teaching internship by the cooperating teacher(s) and the university supervisor in Student Learning & Licensure. - The university supervisor must conference with the student teacher intern to review the documents after they are completed in Student Learning & Licensure. - These evaluations will be part of the permanent record of the student teacher and, thus, can be shared with outside agencies upon request.

-- 4. A letter of recommendation on SAU letterhead must be presented to the student teaching intern and included in the end-of-placement folder presented to the Director of Student Teaching. - 5.
+- 4. A letter of recommendation on SAU letterhead must be presented to the student teaching intern and included in the end-of-placement folder presented to the Student Teaching Placement Coordinator. - 5.
 A required Michigan Department of Education exit survey any elementary and secondary student teacher internship supervised only.
-(Second placements are not part of this survey.) - > The survey's address will be provided by the SOE mid-way through the placement. - It must be done online and proof of completion provided in the end-of-placement folder provided to the Director of Student Teaching. - 6.
-An EDA is also required to be filled out at the end of the internship. - > The use of an EDA prior to the end of the internship to address problem area will require this information to immediately be shared with the Program Director for remediation of unprofessional behavior.
+(Second placements are not part of this survey.) - > The MDE survey will come from noreply@gemailserver.com - It must be done online, and proof of completion provided in the end-of-placement folder provided to the Student Teaching Placement Coordinator by printing and signing the verification page which is the last page of the survey. - 6.
+An EDA is also required to be filled out at the end of the internship. - > The use of an EDA prior to the end of the internship to address problem area will require this information to immediately be shared with the Student Teaching Placement Coordinator for remediation of unprofessional behavior.